 It's so easy to create your own home decor and accessories by stenciling on fabric.
 When you use the SoSoft paint you don't even have to heat set it.
 We show you some of our favorite projects, below.

 Stenciled Flour Sack Towels

 We've been having fun creating sample towels for our tea towel DIY Craft Kits.
 It's a super easy project and leaves you with something cute for your kitchen.
-We have three different designs available as kits -- succulents, milagro hearts and feathers, and we show you the project steps, below.
+We have two different designs available as kits -- succulents and milagro hearts --and we show you the project steps, below.